servicemeshistio/istio/README.md

   ### Istio Gateway and Virtual Service Definition

-  Script  [01-create-gateway-virtual-service](Labs/01-create-gateway-virtual-service) has definition for a gateway and virtual service.
+  Run YAML 01-create-gateway-virtual-service has definition for a gateway and virtual service.

   ```yaml
   apiVersion: networking.istio.io/v1alpha3